 Today though, the list of ways to get it is endless, with everyone from the Post Office and your bank to the local supermarket offering policies of every shape and size.
 Yet, with a little patience and searching, you can find one that not only covers exactly what you need, but that’s easy on your wallet.

 It always pays to shop around, so take a look at price comparison websites which sometimes offer policies much cheaper than buying direct from the insurer.
+Also check if you need something specialised such as expatriate travel insurance, a family plan or cover for more dangerous activities.

 What cover do I need?
 Any policy worth its salt should cover medical treatment of up to £1 million for European trips or £2 million further afield.
 These should cover repatriation and include cancellation protection that matches the cost of the holiday.
 These policies vary greatly and some are best avoided; if you’re taking cheap no-frills flights, there may be little point in securing cancellation cover, as once you’d paid the excess you might have little worth claiming.